Garden Square Apartment, Kensington

 The spaces are using a subtle colour palette of black, blue and white.
 The natural material palette includes herringbone timber flooring, composite stones, brass shelving, timber wardrobes and bespoke handmade rugs.
 Kitchen and bathrooms are practical and elegant in their simplicity and harmonized in a balanced range of tones.
 The joinery and modern insertions are cut away where historic fabric can be revealed and strengthened through the juxtaposition of unique yet complimentary styles by our in-house Interior Designers.

 The property has been sensitively renovated in order to enhance and reinstate the qualities of the Listed building.
-Listed Building Architects Rodić Davidson secured Planning and Listed Building Consent for the refurbishment and managed the wider professional team, including Heritage consultancy by Turley and construction by Rixon and Gower.
+Rodić Davidson acted as Listed Building Architects, securing Planning and Listed Building Consent for the refurbishment and managed the wider professional team, including Heritage consultancy by Turley and construction by Rixon and Gower.

 Photography (c) Lorenzo Zandri